Creighton point guard Josiah Dotzler making quick transition to college game

 “I remember mopping the floor for Doug, and even sometimes Doug would come back and he says he remembers me,” Josiah said.
 “It’s kind of funny how it goes back full circle.”

 The circle continued Nov.
 9, 2022, when Dotzler signed a letter of intent to play at Creighton.
-While Dotzler is following his older brother, also a starting point guard, he has managed to forge his own path, too.
-And his own success.
+While Dotzler is following his older brother, also a starting point guard, he has managed to forge his own path.

 Nebraska's 2022 Gatorade player of the year played 109 games for Bellevue West, which went 103-10 the past four years.
-He credits going deep in the postseason every year — Dotzler played in four state championship games with the Thunderbirds winning two Class A titles — with helping him adjust to college basketball.
+He credits going deep in the postseason every year — Dotzler played in four state championship games, winning two Class A titles — with helping him adjust to college basketball.

 “We had some real tough battles all four years, especially in the state tournament against some great players that are playing collegiately right now,” Dotzler said.
 “Me being able to just have experience with that has definitely pushed me and allowed me to get more comfortable playing against the physicality and athleticism here at Creighton.”